 - Bachelor of Arts in Sociology, University of South Florida

-Additional Information: Earlier in his career, Trevor lived in the wilderness of Tennessee for two years as a wilderness counselor and managed four multi-million dollar philanthropic campaigns for the United Way of the Bay Area in San Francisco.
-He has taken numerous long-term motorcycle journeys throughout Mexico, Central America and the United States in order to undertake academic research and promote his international development organization.
+Earlier in his career, Trevor lived in the wilderness of Tennessee for two years as a wilderness counselor and managed four multi-million dollar philanthropic campaigns for the United Way of the Bay Area in San Francisco.
+He has taken numerous long-term motorcycle journeys throughout Mexico, Central America, and the United States in order to undertake academic research and promote his international development organization.

-Currently, besides teaching at NSAD, Trevor is the founder of Pangea Proxima, an international non-profit organization, focused on increasing access to education and health, while promoting sustainable building in developing nations.
-He also founded and is a co-partner of Evolution Maps, a mapping and spatial analysis company, which promotes the work of small to mid-sized businesses, non-profits and local government entities.
+Besides teaching at NewSchool, Trevor is the founder of Pangea Proxima, an international non-profit organization, focused on increasing access to education and health, while promoting sustainable building in developing nations.
+He also founded and is a co-partner of Evolution Maps, a mapping, and spatial analysis company, which promotes the work of small to mid-sized businesses, non-profits and local government entities.

 Trevor has authored three published patents concerning biometric repositories and anti-identity theft solutions.
 He is also a member of the CASBA (California Straw Bale Builders Association).